antiero/dotHiero/README.md

 dotHiero
 ========

-This is a collection my .hiero Python ramblings, some of which have been added to Nukepedia and/or emailed the the hiero-users/hiero-python list.
+This collection is now deprecated in favour of http://github.com/antiero/dotStudio

 unused is experimental/work in progress stuff and can probably be ignored.